doctorfree/MMM-YouTubeWebView/README.md

 cross-domain iframe.
 As such, it can be used to safely avoid cross-domain policy restrictions that may prevent access to web content.

+Use of webview does not require a key and is free.

 ### Features

 - Embedded YouTube Player on MagicMirror with Autoplay